iamtheblackunicorn/zconv/README.markdown

 ## USAGE :hammer:

 ***ZConv*** makes your life very easy.
 It provides you with two conversion modes, one for converting from base 10 numbers to base 2 numbers and one from converting from base 2 numbers to base 10 numbers.
 The first is called `dec` and the second is called `bin`.
-To switch between modes, simply press the `Switch mode` button.
-To convert from one base to the other, type your number into the input field and press `Convert`.
+To switch between modes, simply press the `Switch Mode` button.
+To convert from one base to the other, type your number into the input field and press `Compute`.
 That's it.
 But!
 If you type something wrong, you might get a nasty surprise. :wink:

 ## SET IT UP :inbox_tray: